ousiax/ousiax.github.io/_posts/2017-06-17-concurrency-with-shared-variables-in-go-language.md

 Within a single goroutine, the effects of each statement are guaranteed to occur in the order of execution; goroutines are ***sequentially consistent***.
 But in the absence of explicit synchronization using a channel or mutex, there is no guarantee that events are seen in the same order by all goroutines.
 Although goroutine *A* must observe the effect of the write **x = 1** before it reads the value of **y**, it does not necessarily observe the write to **y** done by goroutine *B*, so *A* may print a *stale* value of *y*.

 It is tempting to try to understand concurrency as if it corresponds to *some* interleaving of the statements of each goroutine, but as the example above shows, this is not how a modern compiler or CPU works.
 Because the assignment and the **Print** refer to different variables, a compiler may conclude that the order of the two statements cannot affect the result, and swap them.
-If the two goroutines execute on different CPUs, each with its own cache, writes by one goroutine are not visible to the other goroutine's **Print** until the caches are synchorinzed with main memory.
+If the two goroutines execute on different CPUs, each with its own cache, writes by one goroutine are not visible to the other goroutine's **Print** until the caches are synchroinzed with main memory.

 All these concurrency problems can be avoided by the consistent use of simple, established patterns.
 Wehre possible, confine variables to a single goroutines; for all other variables, use mutual exclusion.